Last Updated on January 5, 2022 by Mark Roberts

 FuboTV hosts various sports streaming channels, including SEC Network.
 With its monthly $64.99 pack, you can stream 90+ channels, including the SEC Network on Roku.
 It even offers free cloud DVR storage and simultaneous streaming on three devices.

 Sling TV is an affordable platform to watch SEC Network.
 You can get its monthly plan (Sling Orange, Sling Blue) costing $30 per month and watch SEC Network on Roku devices.
-You can even opt for the combined Sling Orange + Blue plan and stream SEC Network using ESPN.
+You can even opt for the combined Sling Orange + Blue plan.

 Related: How to Get Nesn on Roku